Camping Hacks

 23. Hanging Storage

-Using a paracord and some carabiners is a great way to keep things organised inside your camping tent.
+Using a paracord and some carabiners is a great way to keep things organized inside your camping tent.
 To keep the carabiners from slipping, you can simply tie loops in the cord or tie knots at intervals.

 Hang your water bottle, backpack, LED light, and everything else you want to have within reach.
 You can use the same method to create a bear-proof hang for your camping food, cooking utensils, and garbage.
 However, it’s always better to use a bear-proof storage container.